 Death and burial ground of Schörner, Ferdinand “Bloody Ferdinand”.

-Before his death he was the last living German Feldmarshall, having outlived Fieldmarshal der Infanterie, Erich von Manstein by 23 days.
-No field marshals have been created since Ferdinand Schörner died on 06-07-1973, old age of 81, from a heart attack and he is buried with his wife Liselotte, born Karboschowsky, who died age 40, on 08-04-1949, on the local cemetery of beautiful Mittenwald, where he had his Mountain Troops headquarters.
+Before his death he was the last living German Feldmarshall, having outlived Fieldmarshal der Infanterie, Erich von Mansteinby 23 days.
+No field marshals have been created since Ferdinand Schörner died on 06-07-1973, old age of 81, from a heart attack and he is buried with his wife Liselotte, born Karboschowsky, who committed suicide age 40, on 08-04-1949, and his son Hans Ferdinand, who committed suicde in 1956, on the local cemetery of the beautiful town Mittenwald, where he had his Mountain Troops headquarters.